-This project is embedded within the Imaging Genetics in Psychosis study, and aims to determine trauma-related epigenetic (e.g., methylation) markers shared among schizophrenia and bipolar disorder patients.
+This project used data from the Imaging Genetics in Psychosis study to investigate trauma-related biological changes – including epigenetic (e.g., methylation) markers – shared among schizophrenia and bipolar disorder patients.
 Gene methylation is a biological process associated with environmental exposures that is known to regulate gene expression.
-In this study we investigate gene expression changes associated with epigenetic markers, and their relation to cognitive performance and brain phenotypes in schizophrenia and bipolar disorder.
+In this study we investigated epigenetic markers and their relationship to diagnostic status, cognitive performance, brain phenotypes and genetic vulnerability for schizophrenia and bipolar disorder.

 External collaborators: Murray Cairns (Newcastle), Sarah Cohen-Woods (Adelaide), Naomi Wray (UQ)